How we tested

 Two Great Grinders

-We found several burr grinders we liked, with the Baratza Encore ($139.00) leading the pack.
+We found several burr grinders we liked, with the Baratza Encore leading the pack.
 The darling of the coffee industry, this machine produces a very even grind, but we particularly appreciated its simple design and no-fuss grinding: Choose your grind setting, add your beans, and you're done.
 We also liked that it has 40 grind settings, giving coffee aficionados the ability to customize their cups.
-Our Best Buy, the Capresso Infinity Conical Burr Grinder ($99.99), is also intuitive, but with 16 settings, it doesn't work well when grinding coffee for a single cup.
+Our Best Buy, the Capresso Infinity Conical Burr Grinder, is also intuitive, but it has just 16 settings and it doesn't work well when grinding coffee for a single cup.
 Either of these machines will round out your set of coffee tools and elevate your brew.

 Ease of Use: